 With so much being said about climate change and how it's affecting our planet, it can be hard to understand how a single individual can make a real impact.
 But the reality is that it's much easier than you may think to incorporate eco-friendly habits into your daily life.
 While these actions may seem minor, the truth is that they can lead up to big consequences.

-To help take a positive step in the right direction, we've put together a list of 20 simple actions anyone can take to help save our planet.
+To help make a positive step in the right direction, we've put together a list of 20 simple actions anyone can take to help save our planet.
 By taking matters into our own hands, we can collectively do our part to ensure the health of our environment for future generations.
 Read on for these easy to execute ways to help the environment and start making an impact today.

 Shorten Your Shower